 Templates & Distribution - so that faculty and administrators may create, save and reuse communications templates.
-Generate an email or mail merge letter to a class, school or whole district.
-Verify, notification receipt, and map the location of recipient.
+Generate an email or mail merge letter to a class, or whole school or Verify, notification receipt, and map the location of recipient.

 Permissions - In order to control information access and tools utilized and viewed with tiered permission groups.